rutikwankhade/Devblogs-hashnode/ck7k24sxu01otnds1bukx15ip.md

 ## Github repositories every aspiring developer should check out

 Starting your career in web development can be overwhelming.
-And most of the times beginners struggle to pick resources and learn.
+And most of the time beginners struggle to pick resources and learn.
 There are tons of great resources available online and most of which we are not even aware of.

 *The most important lesson I learned *

 %[https://twitter.com/WankhadeRutik/status/1207317518580359169]

-📑 Here is a list of some awesome github repositories with tons of resources collected together for you.
+📑 Here is a list of some awesome GitHub repositories with tons of resources collected together for you.
  So Pick something and start learning.

 ### 📌 Freecodecamp